 -Observe and report to the obstetrician, midwife and/or attending physician.

 -Complete the patient care file on a daily basis.

 -Teach the mother and father how to take care of their child, in hopes that they can independently take care of their child after the maternity care period.

 -Give dad and mama information, advice and tips.

 -Do light housekeeping to maintain a healthy environment and to prevent infections.
 For example, the toilet and shower are cleaned daily.
 Other household tasks will be done depending on the number of hours available.

 -Bring or possibly fetch the other children of the family from school.
 This is done only if the daycare/school is within walking distance.

 -Evaluate with the parents on a daily basis.

-As a certified maternity nurse/kraamverzorgende, I am registered with KCKZ, which requires me to follow yearly continuing education courses, such as breastfeeding and the baby-friendly standards, first aid, assisting in emergencies during a home delivery, and many more.
+As a certified maternity nurse/kraamverzorgende, I am registered with KCKZ, which requires me to follow yearly continuing education courses, such as breastfeeding and the baby-friendly standards (see guidelines in the October 2019 blog), first aid, assisting in emergencies during a home delivery, and many more.